 This Standard Reference Material (SRM) is intended primarily for use as one of the defining fixed points of the International Temperature Scale of 1990 (ITS-90) [1].
-The certified value of 231.928 °C \pm 0.000 53 °C is the temperature assigned to the fixed point of SRM 741a.
-The fixed point is realized as the plateau temperature (or liquidus point) of the freezing curve of the slowly frozen high purity tin.
-SRM 741a consists of 200 g of tin in the form of millimeter size teardrop shot sealed in an argon atmosphere in a plastic bottle.
+The certified value of 156.5985 °C is the ITS-90 temperature assigned to the fixed point of pure indium.
+The fixed point is realized as the plateau temperature (or liquidus point) of the freezing curve of the slowly frozen high purity indium.
+SRM 1745 consists of 200 g of indium in the form of 10 g ingots with each ingot sealed in an argon atmosphere in a Mylar1 bag.

-Based on samples tested, the temperature range of melting of this current lot of material is not expected to exceed 0.0013 °C. Temperatures of freezing curve plateaus (see Figure 2) for samples of this material are expected to differ by not more than \pm 0.0002 °C from each other and by not more than \pm 0.000 53 °C from the ITS-90 assigned temperature.
+Based on samples tested, the temperature range of melting of bulk material is not expected to exceed 0.0003 °C. Temperatures of freezing curve plateaus (see Figure 2) for samples of this material are expected to differ by not more than \pm 0.0001 °C from each other and by not more than \pm 0.00034 °C from the ITS-90 assigned temperature.

-An expanded uncertainty (k=2) of 0.000 53 °C is assigned to the freezing-point temperature of SRM 741a.
-The Type A standard uncertainty component of 0.000 15 °C is the standard deviation of $W(t{90})$ values of repeated measurements of the laboratory standard tin cell with a check Standard Platinum Resistance Thermometer (SPRT) [2].
-The Type B standard uncertainty of 0.000 22 °C is obtained from the temperature difference between the three SRM cells and the laboratory standard tin cell as determined from the direct comparison measurements of 0.000 37 °C, and the uncertainty in those direct comparison measurements of 0.000 07 °C. The two Type B standard uncertainties are considered to be a rectangular distribution and must be divided by $\sqrt{3}$.
+An expanded uncertainty (k = 2) of 0.34 m °C is assigned to the freezing point-temperature of SRM 1745.
+The Type A standard uncertainty component of 0.16 m °C is the standard deviation of W (t{90}) values of repeated measurements of the laboratory-standard indium cell with a check Standard Platinum Resistance Thermometer (SPRT) [2].
+The Type B standard uncertainty components are obtained from: the estimated uncertainty of 0.03 m °C in the freezing-point temperature of the laboratory standard calculated from the impurities listed in the metal assay; the estimated uncertainty of 0.03 m °C in the freezing-point temperature of the SRM metal calculated from the impurities listed in the metal assay; the temperature difference between the SRM cell and the laboratory-standard indium cell as determined from direct comparison measurements; and the uncertainty in those direct comparison measurements.

-The tin for this SRM is of high purity, with the total of all elements that affect the freezing-point temperature being 0.3 mg/kg, resulting from 0.1 mg/kg of silver, 0.1 mg/kg of calcium, and 0.1 mg/kg of silven.
+The indium for this SRM is of high purity, with the total of all elements that affect the freezing-point temperature being less than 0.1 mg/kg.

-Expiration of Certification: The certification of this SRM is valid indefinitely within the measurement uncertainties specified, provided the SRM is used in accordance with the instructions given in the Notice and Warnings to Users section of this certificate.
-The certification is nullified if the SRM is damaged, contaminated, or modified
+Expiration of Certification: The certification of this SRM is valid indefinitely within the measurement uncertainties specified, provided the SRM is used in accordance with the Notice and Warnings to Users section of this certificate.